Kapendev/parin/README.md

 ## Frequently Asked Questions

+### Is Parin a raylib wrapper?

+No. Raylib is just the current backend.
+A custom backend may be added in the future, but it's not a priority right now.

+### What are Parin's priorities?

+Ease of use and helpful tooling are the main focus.
+The goal is a smooth experience, similar to Godot or Unity.

+### Are the Parin assets free to use?

+Yes.
+The assets are free to use for any purpose, even commercially.
+Be sure to check the associated [README](assets/README.md) for any licensing notes.

 ### How can I load an asset outside of the assets folder?

 By default, assets are loaded from the assets folder.